basho/riak_kv/docs/soft-limit-vnode.md

 We just found out that one of the nodes (node 3) has a potential hardware fault that was present during the benchmarks.
 It's being replaced, and we will be re-running the experiment in the near future.

+The benchmark was run on an 8 node cluser with the following specs per-node:
+96GB RAM, 2GB FBWC, 8 x 10K RPM 900GB SAS Disks (RAID 10), 12 core 2.2GHz CPUs (2 x E5-2430)